The Dream Lands: Production

-The series was commissioned in February 2024, and is an adaption of Rosa Rankin-Gee novel The Dreamland.
+The series was commissioned in February 2024, and is an adaptation of Rosa Rankin-Gee novel The Dreamland.
 It is adapted by Kayleigh Llewellyn and produced by Sister for BBC One and BBC iPlayer.
 It is executive produced by Llewellyn, Naomi de Pear, Holly Pullinger, Lucy Forbes, author Rosa Rankin-Gee and Rebecca Ferguson.
 In February 2025, Universal International Studios (UIS) joined the project as co-producer with Sister.

 Pascale Kann was confirmed as Chance in February 2025, with a cast including Katherine Parkinson, Connor Swindells and Anna Friel.
 The cast also includes Jacob Greenway, Tareq Al-Jeddal, Scarlett Rayner, Ruby Bridle, and Raphael Sowole.

-Filming took place in Margate, Kent Filming locations also included Bristol and Weston-super-Mare in 2025.
+Filming took place in Margate, Kent Filming locations also included Bristol during late 2024 and Weston-super-Mare during early 2025.